plmercereau/tilehuria/README.md

 - upload mbtiles. see above
 - set a progress system when generating the aoi's coordinates.
 To do so:
-  - [x] estimate the number of tiles from the aoi boundaries and the zoom levels
+  - [ ] estimate the number of tiles from the aoi boundaries and the zoom levels

 #### Frontend

 - Area of Interest
   - import GeoJSON file
   - [ ] start subscription after creating a new item (1. create 2. subscribe to updates)
-  - create new aoi: use the same interface as the 'update' one
-  - edit aoi:
-    - source: import from file
   - map buttons:
     - fullscreen
+  - validate the polygon being edited when saving the aoi
-  - nicer list
+  - nicer list, either with more info, or as cards
   - updated_at + subscribe to more
   - author
 - Tileset